 Most analysts discuss the marriage penalty or marriage bonus as an issue of fairness, but the marriage penalty or bonus also may create economic inefficiencies.
-The marriage penalty or bonus may distort taxpayer behavior.
-The most obvious decision that may be distorted is the decision to marry.
-For taxpayers for whom the marriage penalty exists, the tax system increases the "price" of marriage.
-For taxpayers for whom the marriage bonus exists, the tax system reduces the "price" of marriage.
-Most of what is offered as evidence of distorted choice is anecdotal.
-There is no statistical evidence that the marriage penalty or marriage bonus has altered taxpayers' decisions to marry.
-Even if the marriage decision were distorted, it would be difficult to measure the cost to society of delayed or accelerated marriages or alternative family structures.
+The marriage penalty or bonus may distort taxpayer behavior. ...
+There is no statistical evidence that the marriage penalty or marriage bonus has altered taxpayers' decisions to marry. ...